3 Weeks in Colombia Itinerary

 Getting around Colombia

 Moving around Colombia is fairly easy.
-Although most part of the country is sitting on the Andes mountain, it’s still relatively convenient to travel.
+Although most of the country sits on the Andes mountain, it’s still relatively convenient to travel.
 Almost all major cities like Bogota, Medellin, Cartagena, and even Cali have international and/or domestic airports.

 There are also buses you can take.
-However, the flight tickets can really be affordable and will save you more time.
+However, flight tickets can be affordable and save you more time.

 Safety in Colombia

-Today, Colombia might still carry its dark past that questions tourists of their safety.
-Personally, I wouldn’t say that Colombia is super safe, I also wouldn’t say that it’s unsafe.
-It’s a destination that requires you to be vigilant at all times while in public places.
+Today, Colombia might still carry its dark past that questions tourists about their safety.
+Personally, I wouldn’t say that Colombia is super safe, but I also wouldn’t say that it’s 100% unsafe.
+It’s a destination that requires you to always be vigilant while in public places.

-I don’t recommend you to stay out too late with a plan of getting too drunk or using drugs.
-If going out, go in groups and only visit places that your hotel recommends.
+I don’t recommend you stay out too late with a plan of getting too drunk or using drugs.
+If going out, go in groups and visit only places your hotel recommends.
 If it’s your first time travelling or travelling alone, take a look at these travel tips on staying safe.

 MUST-SEE PLACES IN COLOMBIA (pinned map)